 After 15 minutes, turn to the person next to you and compare/discuss interesting parts of the reading.

 - Setup and glue code to make the pieces work together

-Go through this partial quantified self implementation and take a first pass at highlighting the pieces you think belong to those certain sections.
+Using the four areas of responsibility from Murphy’s article, go through this partial Quantified Self implementation and take a first pass at highlighting the pieces you think belong to those certain sections.

-After 10 minutes, turn to the person next to you and compare/discuss results.
+After about 10 minutes, turn to the person next to you and compare/discuss your results.